June 06, 2015

 “The Abominable Pac-Man / The Bionic Pac-Woman” (11/20/82) – Pac-Man and Pepper race the ghosts to Power Pellets where a creature lurks. / Mezmaron makes a robotic clone of Pepper.

 “Chomp-Out at the O.K.
-Corral / Once Upon a Chomp” (11/27/82) – The ghosts try to ruin the Pac-Family vacation out west. / The fairy ghostmonster gives the ghosts a book to trap Pac-Man.
+Corral / Once Upon a Chomp” (11/27/82) – The ghosts try to ruin the Pac-Family vacation out west. / The fairy ghostmonster gives the ghosts a book to help trap Pac-Man.

 “The Pac-Love-Boat / The Great Power Pellet Robbery” (12/4/82) – The ghosts try to ruin Pac-Man’s anniversary. / Mezmaron gives the ghosts a truck to retrieve the Power Pellets.